mattbierner/khepri/README.md

     a[5 + 10, (x -> x.y)({'y': 7})];
     a[b][function(x) { return x.y; }({'y': 7})];

+### Let Expression ###
+Let expression allow variables to declared in expressions.

+    // Id Let Expression
+    let a = 3 in a;
+    (a -> a)(3);

+Let expressions have higher precedence than conditional expressions and are right associative.

+    // Multiple let expressions
+    let a = 3 in let b = 4 in a + b;
+    (a -> (b -> a + b)(4))(3);

+The bound value will only be evaluated once no matter how many times it is used.
+Bindings hide existing bindings for the duration of the expression and let expressions bindings can hide one another.
+Use of let expression bindings outside of the expression is not valid.

+    // Hiding let expressions
+    // Here the bound value for the inner a is resolved against the existing binding
+    // for a, 3 in this case.
+    let a = 3 in let a = a in a * a;
+    (a -> (a -> a * a)(a))(3);

 ## Modified ##

 ### Switch Default Clause ###